 Vitamins have captured the attention of health-conscious people ever since the term “vitamin” was coined in 1912.
 Named “vita” for life or life-giving and “amin” for amine compounds, scientists now know much more about these crucial dietary components, including the fact that not all vitamins contain amine groups.
 There is still more to learn about how vitamin intake from our diets prevents or causes disease, or how diseases may cause vitamin deficiencies.
 But some experts are raising a new concern: that the common drug warfarin is actually contributing to disease by interfering with vitamin K.

-In 1930, Edward Adelbert Doisy worked to uncover the structure of vitamin K. He found it was a small molecule; it was not a protein, and it had an anthraquinone structure.
-This structure interest’s chemists because it means the molecule has redox potential.
+In 1930, Edward Adelbert Doisy worked to uncover the structure of vitamin K. He found it was a small molecule that was not a protein, and it had an anthraquinone structure.
+This structure interests chemists because it means the molecule has redox

-Dr. Bruce Ames developed his famous triage theory to explain what happens to the body when it can’t get enough of a micronutrient like a vitamin.
+Dr. Bruce Ames developed his famous triage theory to explain what happens to the body when it cannot get enough of a micronutrient like a vitamin.
 Ames said if there are multiple functions of a vitamin, the body will protect the most critically important function so that the animal won’t die at the expense of the less important functions.
-Ames applied this concept to vitamin K and determined that in the tier of things that are most lethal for the animal, coagulation (blood clotting) stands supreme.
+Ames applied this concept to vitamin K and determined that in the tier of lethality for animals coagulation (blood clotting) reigns supreme.
 Think of an animal that gets a cut or wound.
-If that animal’s blood won't clot, if it has coagulopathies, the life of that animal is in immediate jeopardy and its body better control that bleeding first.
+If that animal’s blood won't clot—if it has coagulopathies—the life of that animal is in immediate jeopardy, and its body better control the bleeding first.